ROHHAD: Neuroendocrine tumor treatment

 Tumors of neural crest origin develop in approximately 40% of patients.
 These are typically ganglioneuromas or ganglioneuroblastomas.
 Neural crest tumors have the ability to form in multiple organs tissues throughout the body, typically in the chest or abdomen.
 It is therefore important for ROHHAD patients to have regular MRI and CT scans to screen for tumor growth.
 It is believed that these tumors do not significantly affect the prognosis for ROHHAD patients.
 Neuroendocrine tumors can arise 7–16 years after the initial onset of symptoms, therefore the name ROHHADNET (which includes these tumors) has not been widely accepted as it is believed this name would lead to further misdiagnosis.
 Treatment for these neuroendocrine tumors requires surgical removal, typically performed by a pediatric oncologist.

 Prognosis

 The most dangerous and fatal aspect of ROHHAD is the potential for cardiopulmonary arrest if hypoventilation is not found and treated in a timely manner.
 Approximately 50 to 60% of ROHHAD patients die due to cardiopulmonary arrest.
 The earlier symptoms are identified and patients are diagnosed, the more positive their outcomes are.

-It has been found that children who are diagnosed earlier in life and received treatment for hypoventilation and hypothalamic dysfunction (fluid imbalances, etc.) are less likely to develop behavioral issues or experience sudden cardiorespiratory arrest later in life.
+It has been found that children who are diagnosed earlier in life and, by extension, receive earlier treatment for hypoventilation and hypothalamic dysfunction (fluid imbalances, etc.) are less likely to develop behavioral issues or experience sudden cardiorespiratory arrest later in life.